zayarmoekaung/tnttest/content/about/index.md

 +++
 title = "About Me"
-description = "I am a Tourist guide in Myanmar.i offer not only Tour guide service but also organize the whole trip n bcuz I have a Travel Company which is reliable n fair ." author = "Kyaw" date= 2020-08-24T09:13:33+06:30 layout = "about"
+description = "I m one of the members of LGBTIQ in Myanmar.
+I do guide for Gay tourists all over the world to get to know about the LGBTIQ in Myanmar.
+Instead of I m gay" author = "Kyaw" date= 2020-08-24T09:13:33+06:30 layout = "about"